 This is our abstract class:

-As you can see we have three methods for each type of animation, so you can refer to both fragments without knowing who is who.
+As you can see we have three methods for each type of animation.
+This way you can refer to both fragments without knowing who is who.

-You’ve seen the constructor before, right?
-We just simply calculate a factor for the gap, set the duration for the ViewPager.
-Also, we create an array of fragments, so it’s easier to fetch a fragment by its position.
+First of all, you’ve seen that constructor early in the article.
+We simply calculate a factor for the gap and then set the duration of swipes for the ViewPager.
+Also, we create an array of fragments; it’s easier to fetch a fragment by its position.

-- getPageOffsetX(AuthFragment) is just a helper method which returns the width of the gap for each fragment.
+- getPageOffsetX is just a helper method which returns the width of the gap for each fragment.

 Login and Sign Up screens.

 Okay, it’s time to set the main screens.
-It’s obvious that we will have similar XML files for each fragment.
-In fact, we will have only one more set of views(2 views) in the Sign Up fragment, and a simple TextView for the Login Fragment.
-So, it makes sense to have absolutely the same ids for each “duplicated” view.
+It is obvious that we will have similar XML files for each fragment.
+In fact, we will have only one more set of views(2 views) in the Sign Up fragment, and a simple TextView for the Login fragment.
+Therefore it makes sense to have the same ids for each “duplicated” view.

-With that being said, let’s take a look at the XML file of the Sign Up screen:
+Having said that, let’s take a look at the XML file of the Sign-Up screen:

-I’m using a simple TextInputEditText view for every single input field, which is wrapped into a TextInputLayout, so we get this floating label at the top.
+I’m using a simple TextInputEditText view for every single input field, which is wrapped into a TextInputLayout (that’s how we get the floating label at the top).

-In order to prevent duplication of attributes for every TextInputEditText view in the file, I created a style which contains all the common attributes.
-In fact, I did the same thing for the TextInputLayout views.
-Check out this here.
+To prevent duplication of attributes for every TextInputEditText view in the file, I created a style which contains all the common attributes.
+I did the same thing for the TextInputLayout views as well.
+You will find this here.

 Also, you can have a rectangular background of the inputs if you want.
-That’s a simple change in a line of code:
+Change the radius to 0dp:

 As you can see, I’m using a custom view called VerticalTextView.
-Yep!
-That’s the bold text which says Log In/Sign Up.
+That’s the bold text that says Log In/Sign Up.
 You can check out the code here.

-Well, I wish, I could do this.
+I wish I could do this.
 The problem here is that it doesn’t really rotate the view.
-It rotates only the text inside, but it doesn’t change the width or height of the view at all.
-This really messes up the layout:(
+It rotates only the text inside, but it doesn’t change the width or height of the object at all.
+This really messes up the layout.

-I took a snapshot on my phone, and if you look closer, you can see that the bounds of the view are still horizontal even though the text is vertical.
-(I enabled the Show layout bounds option before making the shot)
+I took a snapshot on my phone, and if you look a bit closer, you will see that the bounds of the view are still horizontal even though the text is vertical.
+(I’d enabled the Show layout bounds option before making the shot)

 The point is that the VerticalTextView gets the job done.
-It has some problems with animation though (later in the article).
-Refer to this link for details.
+It has some problems with the animation though (later in the article).
+Refer to this link for more detail.

 It’s time to add some animations!

-- scale animation when the input has been touched.
+- scale animation when the inputs have been touched.

 - ChangeBounds is a simple transition that captures the layout bounds of a view before and after the scene change and animates those changes during the transition.
 Here it’s used to animate view’s position on the screen.

 - TextSizeTransition class is responsible for size and color transitions.
-Basically, it makes the TextView transparent, and captures two bitmaps (one for the start font size and another for the final font size).
+It makes the TextView transparent and captures two bitmaps (one for the start font size and another for the final font size).
 So it animates a little bit from the start (the first bitmap), then it swaps out the bitmaps, and animates the rest of the way (the second bitmap).
-If you want to do this with one bitmap, you will get a blown image at the end of transition.
+If you want to do this with one bitmap, you will get a blown image at the end of the transition.
 Here’s a perfect font transition:

-TextSizeTransition can’t draw the VerticalTextView (being set to vertical position) into a bitmap.
-It gets clipped for some reason.
+TextSizeTransition can’t draw the VerticalTextView (when it’s in the vertical position) into a bitmap; it gets clipped.

-- We need to have a little margin from the left/right (depends what fragment).
+- We need to have a small margin from the left/right (depends what fragment).

-- We don’t have a jerky effect when setting it to vertical position.
+- We don’t have a jerky effect when setting it to the vertical position.

-Considering the fact that the TextView is set in the vertical position, we run into the same problem again — TextSizeTransition can’t have a vertical bitmap.
-So what we are going to do is completely opposite to what we did in the fold transition.
+Considering the fact that the TextView is getting set vertically, we run into the same problem again — TextSizeTransition can’t have a vertical bitmap.
+What we are going to do is opposite to what we did in the folding animation.
 We have to set the view in the horizontal position, then quickly rotate the view by 90 degrees (View.setRotation method), and slowly rotate to 0 degrees as it goes to down to the center.

 As you can see, the rotation from the horizontal position back to the vertical position happens super fast.

 This is pretty straightforward.
-Every time when the keyboard appears on the screen, which means that a text input has been touched, we need to scale down the logo and background.
+Whenever the keyboard appears on the screen — which means that a text input has been touched — we need to scale down the logo and background.
 To make my life easier, I used this library, which provides a callback every time the keyboard appears/disappears on the screen.